jebbwebb/hackathon-app/README.md

 # Project Overview

 This project was created during the Cannatech 2023 hackathon.
 The challenge assigned to me was to create a UI/UX design for an app that allows users to control farming cultivation pods.
-The app includes features to manage temperature, humidity, pressure, lighting, table heights, music, and live camera feed.
+The app includes features to manage temperature, humidity, pressure, lighting, table heights, music and more.

 ## Backstory